FC Thy-Thisted Q

 Football Club Thy-Thisted Q is a Danish women's football club based in Thisted, Denmark.
-The club is currently playing in the Danish second division, the B-Liga, and they play their home matches at the Sparekassen Thy Arena.
-The team was previously a part of Thisted FC.
+The club competes in the B-Liga, the second tier of the Danish Women's Football League, and play their home matches at Sparekassen Thy Arena.
+The team was previously part of Thisted FC.

-FC Thy-Thisted Q is a superstructure between the following five clubs: Koldby Hørdum IF, Nors B, IF Nordthy, Frøstrup Hannæs IF and Thisted FC.

-They promoted to the Danish League, Elitedivisionen, in 2018 and qualified for the Championship round, in their first season.
+FC Thy-Thisted Q was created in 2017 as a superstructure between the following five clubs: Koldby Hørdum IF, Nors B, IF Nordthy, Frøstrup Hannæs IF and Thisted FC.
+They were promoted to the top tier, A-Liga, in 2018 and qualified for the Championship round, in their first season.

+History

+In July 2026 the club announced announced a sudden cut in the budget for the women's team, while the men's team remain unaffected, citing financial issues in running the club.
+The cuts include no longer offering contracts to players that ensure benefits and minimum wage.
+There were reports that the players had unknowingly played without being told the contracts were not registered with the Danish Football Association, which the club refuted.
+Club stalwart Saustrup Kristensen announced her retirement of her active playing career in August 2026, after speaking out against the budget cuts, citing her retirement as a direct result of the club's actions.
+Team captain Michelle Sandfeld announced in August 2026 her decision to put her playing career on hold after seven years with the club, citing the club's actions as well.